9/9

 1. Potassium and Photosynthesis

 Potassium in dried banana peels are at 42% compared with the 0.5% potassium content in manure and 12% in cantaloupe rinds.
-Potassium is an important nutrient for plants as it has a role in photosynthesis.
+Potassium is an important nutrient for plants and flowers as it plays an important role in photosynthesis.
 It regulates carbon dioxide uptake as it controls stomatal opening.
 For the plant to feed itself, the leaves’ stomata must be open to absorb carbon dioxide.
 It must also be open to allow excess oxygen to exit so that the plant gets to transpire and cool itself.

 Plants with potassium deficiency or potash deficiency will show curling of leaf tips, yellowing between leaf veins and brown scorching on tips.